 I would not give a general gift certificate though—like Visa unless I presented in it such a way that highlighted its use specifically for his interest.
 Just giving a Visa gift card without an intention is too generic and doesn’t reflect the goal of showing interest.
 Not that I don’t like receiving a Visa gift card; but my goal here is to give a gift of purpose demonstrating that I think of him and appreciate him enough to know exactly what he enjoys.

 If giving a gift card, make it specific to the purpose you intended.
 A Father’s Day card with a Visa gift card is an okay gift, but it has no emotional investment.

 3. Haircut Gift Certificate

 This seems simple, but I really like this one.
-My Dad (who is 85) has very little hair, but he goes to the barber every other week.
+My dad (who is 85) has very little hair, but he goes to the barber every other week.
 I’m not sure if he goes there to socialize as well.
-A gift certificate to his favorite barber shop or hair salon is a great gift.
+A gift certificate to his favorite barbershop or hair salon is a great gift.
 You know he’s going to use it.
 The gift certificate will also be a conversation starter and self-esteem booster when Dad uses it.
 He might even mention that he received it as a Father’s Day Gift, or the barber staff might mention that he/she had the chance to meet his family when you came in to purchase the certificate.
-There’s lots of possibilities for memories related to this simple gift idea.
+There are lots of possibilities for memories related to this simple gift idea.